verachell/Steampunk-Soap-Opera-NaNoGenMo-2021/README.md

 - Story-specific properties: each run of the program results in a different "biome" where 3 plants, 3 large animals, and 3 small animals feature predominantly (although not exclusively).
 The location of the invention is also story-specific.
 This location happens to be the last word in the story title, and tracks through the story with the group going there to work on their invention.

 - At the end of the story, the characters board the invention and travel away with it.

+### Limitations
+- The word groups used in this project did not necessarily have the same parts of speech, so sentences may not make a lot of sense.

+- Although I have tried to minimize how much templating I was doing in this project, some level of it was necessary.